Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 When to choose this option

-• You regularly transfer between multiple platforms.
+• You regularly transfer funds between multiple platforms.

 Option A — Import from Deezer (built-in feature)